 - Location: 2.36 Liberty Building

-Earlier I participated in three major comparative legal research projects, all of which culminated in book contributions in Remedies in Contract Law in Europe (Cambridge University Press, Cambridge, U.K., forthcoming), in Security Rights and the European Insolvency Regulation (Chapter 8.
+I have participated in three major comparative legal research projects, all of which culminated in book or other publications in Remedies in Contract Law in Europe (Cambridge University Press, Cambridge, U.K., forthcoming 2023), in Security Rights and the European Insolvency Regulation (Chapter 8.
 Central and Eastern European Systems - Hungary, Poland and Lithuania) (Intersentia Publishing House, Cambridge, U.K., 2017) and in Estate Planning (in Hungarian) (Közjegyzői Akadémia Kiadó, Budapest, Hungary, 2015).
 Recently, I contributed to a study on resolution authorities and their institutional settings in EU Member States, Legal Research Publication Series, Bank of Italy with a Research Report on Bank Resolution in Hungary (July 2023).

 - Certificate in Excellence in Teaching in Higher Education